aramis-lab/clinicadl/docs/Train/Introduction.md

     The evaluation metrics are the mean squared error (MSE) and mean absolute error (MAE).
     - `--label` (str) is the name of the column containing the label for the regression task.
     It must be a continuous variable (float or int).
 Default: `age`.
+    - `--selection_metrics` (str) are metrics used to select networks according to the best validation performance.
+    Default: `loss`.
+    - `--loss` (str) is the name of the loss used to optimize the regression task.
+    Must correspond to a Pytorch class.
+Default: `MSELoss`.

 - **reconstruction**
     The objective of the `reconstruction` is to learn to reconstruct images given in input.
     The criterion loss is the mean squared error between the input and the network output.
     The evaluation metrics are the mean squared error (MSE) and mean absolute error (MAE).
+    - `--selection_metrics` (str) are metrics used to select networks according to the best validation performance.
+    Default: `loss`.
+    - `--loss` (str) is the name of the loss used to optimize the reconstruction task.
+    Must correspond to a Pytorch class.
+Default: `MSELoss`.

 ## Configuration file